Calvin Miller: Chesterfield

 On 25 June 2021, Miller agreed to return to the National League to join Chesterfield upon the expiration of his contract with Harrogate.
 On 13 October 2022, Miller had his contract terminated by mutual consent.

 Greenock Morton

 On 2 January 2023, Miller signed with Scottish Championship side Greenock Morton until the end of the season.
+He scored his first and only goal for the club in a 2–2 draw with Inverness Caledonian Thistle, before leaving in June 2023.

+Falkirk

+After leaving Morton, Miller signed for Scottish League One club Falkirk.
+In March 2024, Miller won the League One title with the Bairns on the same night they defeated Montrose 7–1 at Links Park.
+Miller would be named to the PFA Scotland League One Team of the Year in April 2024.

+On 2 August 2024, Miller scored in Falkirk's first game back in the Scottish Championship in a win over Queen's Park.
+In April 2025, Miller was among four Falkirk players named to the PFA Scotland Championship Team of the Year.
+On 2 May 2025, Miller started and scored his 10th league goal of the season in a 3-1 home win over Hamilton Academical to confirm Falkirk as Scottish Championship winners, winning back-to-back titles and earning the Bairns promotion to the Scottish Premiership.
+Miller capped off a brilliant season with being awarded the SPFL's Scottish Championship Player of the Year.

 International career

-Miller has been selected for Scotland at various youth levels.
+Miller was selected for Scotland at various youth levels.
 He made his debut for the under-21 team in March 2019.

 Personal life

 Miller was born in Glasgow and grew up in the city's Castlemilk district.
 He is the father of one daughter, Olivia, born in 2015.